 - And learning new things throughout your life also contributes to happiness.

-Working gives you a sense of purpose; earning money to save and pay the bills, but also setting goals, and achieving them.
+Working gives you a sense of purpose, earning money to save and pay the bills.
+But also setting goals and achieving them.
 Doing a job well gives you satisfaction and a worthy, useful, and accomplished feeling.

 Continuing to find fulfillment and satisfaction in retirement is essential to living a happy retired life.
 So you need to find a (new) purpose in life once you stop working.
-What is important to you and gives you fulfillment?
-Is that continually educating yourself?
-Be surrounded by your family?
-Is it helping others in need?
-Spending time on a hobby?
-Or start a business?

 Maybe your purpose is obvious to you, or you need to do a little exploring to find your purpose.
 When you have a purpose in retirement, it makes your transition much more comfortable: you have a compass that guides you.
 And you can set goals and create action plans to achieve these goals in retirement.
 Which ultimately leads to feeling accomplished, satisfied, useful, and worthy.